predespar/restakingProtocol/README.md

 - All transfers and operations are blocked for frozen accounts.
 - Emits events on all critical parameter changes.
 - Daily deposit cap is enforced as a net of minted and burned shares per day (`todayDepositedShares`).
+- **Integrated with PointsController:** On every token transfer, points are accrued and settled for both sender and receiver via `settleBefore` and `settleAfter` hooks.

 ### 2. EthVault
 - Manages ETH reserves for the withdrawal queue and restaking operations.